NeurodataWithoutBorders/pynwb/docs/source/extensions_tutorial/3_spec_api.rst

 .. tip::
     Dataset or Attribute?
 It is often possible to store data as either a Dataset or an Attribute.
-Our best advice is to keep Attributes small, and if they are going to take any substantial amount of space, make it a Dataset.
+Our best advice is to keep Attributes small.
+In HDF5 the typical size limit for attributes is  64Kbytes.
+If an attribute is going to store more than 64Kbyte, then make it a Dataset.

 Link Specifications
 ^^^^^^^^^^^^^^^^^^^